mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 maximum temperature for station 0: 641.0
 ~~~

-We don't actually need to store the row in a variable of its own.
+We don't actually need to store the row in a variable of its own before calculating its statistics.
 Instead, we can combine the selection and the method call:

 ~~~ {.python}